top of page

 A cold vodka soda with a slice of lemon poses a playful question, challenging typical health perceptions.

-Through the ages, different cultures have associated alcoholic beverages with various health claims.
-Take red wine, for instance; many consider it helpful for heart health due to antioxidants like resveratrol.
-Some people even view vodka as a low-calorie option, perfect for those watching their waistlines.
+Throughout history, different cultures have associated alcoholic beverages with health claims.
+For example, consider red wine; many believe it helps heart health due to antioxidants like resveratrol.
+Some even view vodka as a low-calorie option, perfect for those watching their waistlines.
 However, we need to take a closer look at these claims.
-The truth is that the presence of alcohol complicates these benefits dramatically.
+The presence of alcohol complicates these benefits dramatically.

-Many consumers indulge in these drinks, believing they enhance their diet.
+Many consumers indulge in these drinks, thinking they enhance their diet.
 Yet, they often overlook how alcohol is metabolized differently from other nutrients.
 When you consume alcohol, your body prioritizes it over carbohydrates, proteins, and fats.
-This can create an imbalance that might lead to weight gain.
-For example, research indicates that heavy drinkers are 41% more likely to struggle with obesity compared to non-drinkers.
+This can lead to an imbalance that might result in weight gain.
+Research indicates that heavy drinkers are 41% more likely to struggle with obesity compared to non-drinkers.

 The Role of Alcohol in Nutrition

-While some alcoholic beverages have debatable minor health benefits, those can quickly vanish in the face of excessive consumption.
-Wine, for example, contains flavonoids that are said to promote health, but consuming too much diminishes those benefits significantly.
-The risk of alcohol dependency also complicates these potential advantages.
+While some alcoholic beverages have debatable minor health benefits, these advantages can quickly vanish with excessive consumption.
+Wine contains flavonoids, which may promote health, but too much diminishes those benefits significantly.
+The risk of alcohol dependency complicates these potential advantages further.

 Moreover, alcohol contributes to "empty calories."
-A single serving of vodka has around 97 calories, but these calories lack essential vitamins, minerals, or nutrients.
-This raises a critical question: Can a drink truly be labelled as “healthy” when it incurs a high caloric cost without any real nutritional payoff?
+A single serving of vodka has around 97 calories, without any essential vitamins, minerals, or nutrients.
+This raises a critical question: Can a drink truly be labeled as “healthy” when it incurs a high caloric cost without any real nutritional payoff?

 The Impact of Drinking Habits

-Drinking habits play a key role in understanding the effects of alcohol.
-It matters not only what you drink, but how and when you drink it.
+Drinking habits are key to understanding alcohol's effects.
+It matters not only what you drink but how and when you drink it.
 Many people mix alcoholic beverages with sugary mixers or consume large quantities during binge drinking events.
 Such habits can amplify alcohol's negative effects, overshadowing potential benefits.

-For example, a typical cocktail may contain up to 400 calories or more, particularly when made with sweet mixers and served in large glasses.
-In social settings, individuals may also choose higher-calorie drinks, leading to excess consumption.
-The outcome is that any alleged advantages disappear against the landscape of binge drinking.
+For instance, a typical cocktail may contain over 400 calories, especially when made with sweet mixers and served in large glasses.
+In social settings, individuals may opt for higher-calorie drinks, leading to excess consumption.
+The outcome is that any alleged advantages disappear against the backdrop of binge drinking.

 The Science Behind Alcohol’s Effects

-Some research suggests that moderate drinking might have certain benefits, but it's essential to approach these findings with caution because you are consuming less.
+Some research suggests that moderate drinking might have certain benefits, but it's essential to approach these findings cautiously.
 Health experts often define moderate drinking as one drink per day for women and two for men.
-However, what constitutes a ‘safe’ amount is still debated among professionals.
+Yet, what constitutes a ‘safe’ amount remains a topic of debate among professionals.

-You may have seen in the news lately that the Word Health Organisation (January 2023) has stated no amount of alcohol is safe.
-Canada has amended its drinking guidelines to no amount of alcohol is safe and having more than two drinks per week is risky.
+In January 2023, the World Health Organization stated that no amount of alcohol is safe.
+Canada has updated its drinking guidelines, suggesting that consuming more than two drinks per week is risky.

 Ireland has implemented mandatory health warning labels on alcohol products.
 Under the Public Health (Alcohol) Act of 2018, all alcohol labels must display warnings about the risks of liver disease, cancer, and pregnancy-related complications.
-These labels are set to come into effect by May 2026
+These labels will take effect by May 2026.

-In fact, way back in 1988, alcohol was declared a toxic, psychoactive, and dependence-producing substance, classified as a Group 1 carcinogen by the International Agency for Research on Cancer decades ago – this is the highest risk group.
-Think asbestos, radiation and tobacco.
-Why is this not well known???
+Research shows alcohol is implicated in seven different types of cancer.
+Any health benefits really evaporate in the presence of alcohol!
+Back in 1988, alcohol was classified as a toxic, psychoactive, and dependence-producing substance, categorized as a Group 1 carcinogen by the International Agency for Research on Cancer.
+This is the highest risk group, akin to asbestos, radiation, and tobacco.
+Why is this not commonly acknowledged?

-A common perceived benefit is from moderate drinking.
-This often thought to be counter balanced through healthier lifestyle choices, such as regular exercise and a balanced diet rich in fruits and vegetables and low levels of drinking.
+A commonly perceived benefit is derived from moderate drinking thought to be counterbalanced by healthier lifestyle choices, such as regular exercise and a diet rich in fruits and vegetables.
+However, those same nutrients can be lost through alcohol's diuretic effects.
+This can hinder rehydration, especially when combined with exercise.

-It is important to understand that moderate drinking should not serve as an excuse for excessive consumption overall.
+Moderate drinking should never serve as an excuse for excessive consumption.

 Close-up view of a glass of red wine sitting on a wooden table